 The work of Subtask D is organized in the following three activities

-D.1 Case studies and dissemination: This Activity will identify suitable case studies, and gather information on them according to a standardised template (including technical performance monitoring data and qualitative interview/survey information).
-Case study results will be disseminated through a web portal.
+D.1 Case studies and dissemination: This Activity will identify suitable case studies and gather information on them according to a standardised template (including technical performance monitoring data and qualitative interview/survey information).
+Case study results will be disseminated through extension of the Annex81 ‘DataSmartBuildings’ web portal.
+Datasets will be curated.
 Annex results will be disseminated through meetings, journal papers, conferences – promoted and published on the IEA EBC Annex website.

 D.2 Owner and occupant experience: The experience of key owner/occupant stakeholders will be investigated through surveys and interviews.
 Key user experience barriers will be considered in the context of identifying how to improve the narrative (and/or business case) for adoption and smooth implementation in buildings.